praekelt/seed-auth-api/docs/http_api.rst

     Add a permission to a team.

-    :<json str permission_type: The string representing the permission.
+    :<json str type: The string representing the permission.
     :<json str object_id:
         The id of the object that the permission acts on. "null" if it doesn't act on any object.